08-04-2008, 11:52 PM

 It is best to put the food/water dishes by where the bird perches at the most.

-your new bird will fly around your home frantically when out of the cage (or when it escapes from the carrying box while you are trying to put it in the cage)
+Your new bird may fly around your home frantically when out of the cage (or when it escapes from the carrying box while you are trying to put it in the cage).

-Do not throw your at the bird - give the bird time to settle into his/her new envrioment
+Do not throw yourself at the bird - give the bird time to settle into his/her new envrioment

-Start out slowly, by speaking to him/her from a distance, then gradually work up to sitting beside the cage, talking to him/her, Reading a book out loud, and once he/she seems comfortable enough with this routine, Slowly start putting your hand in the cage and just let it sit there, while you talk/ read
+Start out slowly, by speaking to him/her from a distance, then gradually work up to sitting beside the cage, talking to him/her, Reading a book out loud, and once he/she seems comfortable enough with this routine, slowly start putting your hand in the cage and just let it sit there, while you talk or read.

-let the bird explore your hand, climb all over it, nibble on it, Do not touch the bird or move your hand while it is investing , this will scare it off.
+Let the bird explore your hand, climb all over it, nibble on it, Do not touch the bird or move your hand while it is investigating as this will scare it off.

-Once your bird is compeltly comfortable with your hand in the cage and climbing on your hand, then you can slowly start to touch him/her while he's close to you, hold out one finger and see if he/she will hop on if so just sit there like that for a few moments Don't think "alright he's perching on my finger he's tame now" and go to yank your hand out of the cage this will scare him,
+Once your bird is completely comfortable with your hand in the cage and climbing on your hand, then you can slowly start to touch him/her while he's close to you, hold out one finger and see if he/she will hop on.
+If so just sit there like that for a few moments.
+Don't think "alright he's perching on my finger he's tame now" and go to yank your hand out of the cage as this will scare him,

-you have to be very very very patient with new birds. this is the key!
+You have to be very very very patient with new birds.

 Another thing to do to get them used to your hands being in the cage and get used to you (keep in mind not all tips work because all birds are different what works for one may not work for another)

-Also try your best to do things at the same time every day Birds love routine, So if you feed your bird today at say 9 A.M do it tomorrow at 9 A.M and the next day and so forth.
-I know there are times you won't be able to do it at the same time every day, But try your best.
+If you feed your bird today at 9 A.M do it tomorrow at 9 A.M and the next day and so forth.
+I know there are times you won't be able to do it at the same time every day, but try your best.

-if you're sceduale changes make sure you slowly change the birds schedule to coinside with your daily activities.
+If your schedule changes, make sure you slowly change the birds schedule to coincide with your daily activities.